About the COVID-19 Regional Response Fund

 The COVID-19 Regional Response Fund will support urgent community needs identified by our regional partners.
 The fund will make grants on a rolling basis to nonprofits, charitable organizations and public agencies meeting the immediate needs of residents in Trinity, Humboldt, Del Norte and Curry counties.
 The Fund’s priority is vulnerable communities and the organizations that support them.
 Currently, this includes organizations and service providers serving first responders and healthcare providers, seniors; low-income families and youth; low-access residents; individuals with underlying conditions; disabled; veterans, homeless, housing or food insecure; Native Americans, at-risk communities of color; and those with limited or no healthcare resources.

-With Wild Rivers Community Foundation and the support of foundation partners, The California Endowment and The California Wellness Foundation, we are committing $150,000 to seed the fund.
+With Wild Rivers Community Foundation and the support of foundation partners, The California Endowment and The California Wellness Foundation, we committed $150,000 to seed the fund.
 We now invite businesses, civic groups, individuals and community partner to join us in this effort.
 Through this fund, we seek to fill the gaps.
 We will be flexible and adjust to meet changing needs and circumstances.

 By being responsive during times of uncertainty, we embrace our role as a community foundation to respond to the evolving needs of our diverse residents.
 We will mobilize all the tools available to us.
 In addition to this fund, we expect to tap into our other grantmaking funds, to use our ability to convene businesses, public sector and philanthropic partners, to utilize our loan program and to model collaborative and proactive community leadership.